Job growth is picking up again, but the Delta spike could change that | CNN Business

 For Friday’s jobs report, due at 8:30 am ET, economists polled by Refinitiv forecast 870,000 jobs were added in July, a slight downward shift after forecasts topped the 900,000 mark last week.

 Still, that would be an increase from the 850,000 jobs added in June and mark the largest jobs gain since August of last year.
 But the range of expectations is wide.
-Wall Street banks Goldman Sachs (GS) and Citi (C) predict 1.15 million jobs added, while research firm Action Economics expects 600,000.
+Wall Street banks Goldman Sach and Cit predict 1.15 million jobs added, while research firm Action Economics expects 600,000.

 The nationwide unemployment rate is expected to be 5.7%.